WNCC (AM): History

 During the final years of Bland Group's ownership, WNCC successfully applied for a construction permit for a new FM station.
 The permit for 94.3 WRHB-FM was issued in the late 1980s, but as it turned out, would never sign on the air under Bland's ownership.
 The demise of the coal business in Cambria and Clearfield Counties in the mid-1980s was the beginning of the end for the highly successful station.
 Bland was forced to turn the station over to a bankruptcy receiver, which then proceeded to sell WNCC to Johnstown-based Eagle Broadcasting in 1990.

-Eagle acquired WNCC, along with two other failing AM stations, WRDD in nearby Ebensburg, and WCRO, about 25 miles south in Johnstown.
+Eagle acquired WNCC, along with two other failing AM stations, WRDD in nearby Ebensburg, and WCRO, about 25 mi south in Johnstown.
 Headed by J. Richard Lee and his daughter Jane, Eagle operated both WNCC and WRDD as simulcast outlets of WCRO, as that was the only station of the three that had an existing studio building.
 The three stations identified themselves as "Eagle Radio" and broadcast a series of time-brokered religious programs throughout the day.

 In 1996, Eagle Broadcasting put all three stations up for sale, after a series of competing religious-formatted FM stations and translators signed on the air.
 Both WRDD and WNCC were sold to Vernal Enterprises that year, with WCRO being spun off to the Greater Johnstown School District.
 The company moved the operations of WNCC back to Barnesboro, where it was joined by WRDD, and set up operations in a new studio.
-Both WNCC and WRDD simulcast a full-service format of oldies, news, and local sports, which Vernal Enterprises had demonstrated success with on a station that he had acquired four years earlier, AM 1380 WTYM in Kittanning.
+Both WNCC and WRDD simulcast a full-service format of oldies, news, and local sports, which Vernal Enterprises had demonstrated success with on a station that he had acquired four years earlier, WTYM in Kittanning.

 Both WNCC and WRDD were joined four years later by a co-owned FM sister station.
 Vernal Enterprises was able to secure another construction permit after the window to put WRHB-FM had already come and long gone.
-Taking call letters from a former oldies station licensed to suburban Altoona, the station signed on as WHPA-FM, billing themselves as broadcasting from the "Heart of PennsylvaniA".
+Taking call letters from a former oldies station licensed to suburban Altoona, the station signed on as WHPA, billing themselves as broadcasting from the "Heart of Pennsylvania".
 WHPA did not simulcast its two AM stations, but rather focused on a music-intensive Classic Hits blend of both oldies and classic rock.

 WNCC went silent in 2006 when the tower collapsed and never returned to the air, despite the tower being replaced.
-Vernal Enterprises owner Larry Schrecongost suffered a fatal heart attack in 2010, with the license being returned to the FCC the following year.
+Vernal Enterprises owner Larry Schrecongost suffered a fatal heart attack in 2010, with the license being returned to the Federal Communications Commission (FCC) the following year.
 The license was cancelled by the FCC on April 22, 2014.